Expand object

 In many cases, an object contains the ID of a related object in its response properties.

-may have an associated Organization
+For example, a Customer may have an associated Organization ID.

-Those objects can be expanded inline with the expand
+Those objects can be expanded inline with the expand request parameter.

 You can expand multiple objects at once by identifying multiple items in the expand array.